Skip to content

 Install nvidia drivers/modules via apt

 Most guides use nvidia's .run files but then you have to update the drivers manually.
-Instead you can use nvidia's apt repository and update the drivers like any other package.
+Instead you can use the drivers/libs from the debian apt repository and update them like any other package.

-Note this has the disadvantage that you, at least by default unless you pin versions, have less control over updates and thus might need to reboot more often.
+Note that this has the disadvantage that you, at least by default unless you pin versions, have less control over updates and thus might need to reboot more often.
+For example when the version of the running driver doesnt match the libraries and tools any more.

-These instructions are based on the official nvidia instructions
+These instructions are based on the official debian instructions

 This assumes you use the root user.
 These command are to be run on the node/VM/CT.
 Copy & paste.